tsnellgrove/dark_castle3/doc/to_do.md

 	DONE: test
 	DONE: clean up test hats
 	DONE: switch score for royal_crown to 'wear' (10 pts)
-IN-PROCE: code clean-up
+IN-PROC: code clean-up
 	DONE: Organize GameState class into sections
 	DONE: Put active_gs.put_in_hand() in Item class take() method
 	DONE: Test
 	DONE: Clean up comments
 	DONE: Update take() method to include clothes (with remove text)
 	TBD: create and implement BufferOnlyResult (make BufferAndEndResult a child ?)
+	IDEA: kill 'remove' method and update 'help basics' to explain that take will get clothes? (otherwise, why not 'remove' from backpack?)
 	IDEA: Should GameState be in a separate module?
+		IDEA: gs_def.py ? class_def.py would import gs_def (?) - then mk_def_pkl.py would import from both?

 ##########################